MorganTDicks/Austin-Practice-blog/doccumentation/sprint3.md

 Investigated checklogin refContext further, implimented a fix Investigated why adding comments are blank, unless added twice. -- fixed by adding the rest of the info in a useEffect

+### Sprint 3 - Commit 18 (feature/apiconnection)
+NOTE: Prevnext buttons do not account for state. therefore login & comment.pid states break when using prevnext buttons.
+  This is because of useRouter not updating states.
+Updated prevnext to use Links instead of redirects.
+Redirects after login account for states manually, and therefore do not need to be updated.
+Commented out old prevnext code.
+Will remove this next commit.
+Added function to datatools that generates a random letter moved calcUserID to datatools fixed user errors in userinput (optional name and surname fields).

 ## Currently working on:

 --
 add comment ID. one user can make multiple comments on the same post, therefore pid+uid cannot be the primary key for comments.
-Prevnext buttons do not account for state. therefore login & comment.pid states break when using prevnext buttons. fix user errors in userinput (optional name and surname fields).

 --
 Impliment edit comment, and authenticate that it is the same user when editing comment?